AmitKumarDas/Decisions/blogs/maya_ops.md

 //  One can take the reference from BDD specs
 // to decide a name for any operation based step

-// GetStoreFunc abstracts fetching the in-memory
-// storage required while executing various steps
-// of an operation
-type GetStoreFunc func() map[string]interface{}

 type Ops struct {
-  ID           string
-  Namespace    string
+  ops.Base
   Pod          *Pod
-  Errors       []error
-  InitList     []OpsInit
-  RunSteps     []OpsStep
-  GetStore     GetStoreFunc
 }

-// OpsInit abstracts implementation
+// OpsOption abstracts building
-// of initializing an instance of Ops type OpsInit func(*Ops)
+// an Ops instance
+type OpsOption func(*Ops)

 // OpsStep abstracts implementation
 // of an Ops step
 type OpsStep func(*Ops)

-// WithOpsStore is a Ops init option to
+// WithStore is a OpsOption function that
-// provide in-memory storage
+// provide in-memory map to store result
+// of an operation and at the same time
-func WithOpsStore(store map[string]interface{}) OpsInit {
+// a placeholder to store config values func WithStore(store map[string]interface{}) OpsOption {
   return func(p *Ops) {
     p.GetStore = func() map[string]interface{} {
       return store